SNOHOMISH COUNTY HOUSING MARKET FORECAST

 - 1,531 homes went pending in Snohomish County.

 - .
 3 months of inventory available in Snohomish County.

 - 11 was the average days on market for a home to sell in Snohomish County.

-The Snohomish County Housing Market saw 1,857 new listings, 1,127 homes were for sale, while 1,696 homes sold in August in Snohomish County.
+Snohomish County WA Real Estate saw 1,794 new listings, 759 homes were for sale, while 1,275 homes sold in March in Snohomish County.

-The average days on market decreased to 11 days, the percentage of sale price to listing price decreased to 104.7%, and the average sales price increased to an all time high.
-The percentage of homes that sold in the first 30 days is 84%.
-Showing that despite the crisis, with interest rates low, buyers are out there.
+The average days on market decreased to 11 days, the percentage of sale price to listing price increased to 111.3%, and the average sales price increased.
+The percentage of homes that sold in the first 30 days is 93%.
+Showing that despite the increase in listing and the raising of interest rates, buyers are out there.

-We should continue to see a surging to frenzy market for through the Spring of 2022.
+Housing market predictions, we should continue to see a surging to frenzy market through the Summer of 2022.

 Now seems to be an amazing time to sell your home as we are still seeing historically low inventory and high prices.

 If you are considering a move up, a move down, or just want to sell your home… Months of inventory is still at well below average.
 Homes are selling at a rapid pace, the Interest Rates are still at below average lows.

 The jury is still out on the job market and population growth and how it will affect the Snohomish County Housing Market.